priyanr25892/Cloudformation/README.md

                     Policy:
                     ElastiCacheServiceRolePolicy

-#PythonLambda
+# PythonLambda
 Description: An inventory of all EC2 instances running in a particular AWS account needs to be taken twice per day using serverless function (Lambda) in Python 3.

-1. .py file inside the folder pythonlambda contains the lambda function that is triggered on an event in cloudwatch which is scheduled twice per day.
+1. lambda_function.py file inside the folder pythonlambda contains the lambda function that is triggered on an event in cloudwatch which is scheduled twice per day.
+And packages related to are inside common folder.

 2. lambdaCFT.yaml inside the folder pythonlambda contains Infrastructure-as-pseudo-Code for the solution.

 3. IAM Permission required for the lambda function are the following.

                 Cloudwatch logs: